 How to use an egg candler and what is it for?

 In the past, farmers and ranchers used actual candles to light up the insides of eggs and see whether or not an embryo was successfully developing inside.
 This is where the term ‘egg candler’ comes from.
-In the modern era, however, we have all the advantages of new technologies, so can use electrical power to get the same effect with minimal risk.
+In the modern era, however, we have all the advantages of new technologies, so, in addition to modern devices helping an egg to develop properly, like cabinet incubators, we can use electrical power to observe an embryo.

 Candles were the only option back in the day, but the heat produced by candles can actually harm the egg or embryo inside, so it’s much safer to use a modern LED light instead, as featured on many of the best egg candler models of modern times like the Magicfly and Brinsea Products Candling Lamp.